Translated subtitles in three languages illustrated graphic

 Gone are the days of burning subtitles directly onto a video.
 The best way to add subtitles to a video is in a plain text file, which is separate from the video.

-Subtitle file formats like SubRip (.srt) contain information regarding the subtitles, including the start and end timecodes of the text, so your subtitles match your audio.
-This format is widely accepted by video hosting sites such as Twitter, Facebook, and YouTube.
+Subtitle file formats like SRT file contain information regarding the subtitles, including the start and end time codes of the text, so your subtitles match your audio.
+This format is widely accepted by video hosting sites such as Vimeo or YouTube.

 Project management

-When you have a large amount of subtitles to translate, you’ll need a tool that can support your workflow.
-With Lokalise you can assign tasks, create chained tasks, and automate rules.
+If you’re dealing with a large subtitle translation project, you’ll need a software that can support your workflow.
+With Lokalise, you can create chained tasks, assign them to translators, and automate rules.
 By speeding up repetitive tasks and streamlining your localization efforts, you’ll get to market much faster.

 Glossary and translation memory

-Create and share a glossary (also known as a termbase) to ensure industry-specific terms are maintained throughout your project.
+Create and share a glossary (also known as a termbase) to ensure industry-specific terms are maintained throughout your subtitle translation project.
 You can also use the glossary across multiple projects and between multiple collaborators.

-Using translation memory will vastly help your translators too, so they don’t need to repeatedly translate the same things, and can maintain consistency throughout the project.
+Using translation memory will vastly help your translators too.
+They won’t need to repeatedly translate the same things, and can maintain consistency throughout the project.

 Built-in translation providers

-Just need to translate a few videos but don’t want to hire or outsource to a whole team?
+Just need to translate subtitles for a few videos, but don’t want to hire or outsource to a whole team?
 Choose from one of our translation providers, who also offer bilingual editing or proofreading options.

 Quality assurance